MaxmilianDao/PHP/PasswordGenerator/README.md

 Finally it returns the password in a JSON format.

+## How to use
+1. Clone the repo
+2. Host it on a webserver
+3. See above examples of usage for reference

+## Prerequisites
+-Built and tested on PHP 7.0.3
+-A webserver of your choice to host it on

 ### Disclaimer
-This a school assignment and is not a cryptographically secure pseudorandom password generator *and therefore is not safe to use* !
+This a school assignment, `rand()` is not a cryptographically secure pseudorandom number generator *and therefore this password generator is not safe to use* !

 The generator does have some bugs, for example:
 - Not being able to handle long password requests reliably or at all